 If you’re serious about PC gaming, you’ll want to consider upgrading to a dedicated gaming keyboard.
-While it shouldn’t be the first component that you level up (that honour goes to either your graphics card or your monitor), as your primary input device, you’ll notice improvements to your performance with the right keyboard.
+It shouldn’t be the first component you level up — that honor goes to either your graphics card or your monitor.
+But as your primary input device, your gaming performance could improve with the right keyboard.

-Gaming keyboards are designed to have faster response times and extra gaming-specific features like customisable hotkeys, and they nearly always come packed with enough pulsing colourful lights to deck out a nightclub.
+Gaming keyboards are designed to have faster response times and extra gaming-specific features like customizable hotkeys.
+Plus they usually come packed with enough pulsing colorful lights to deck out a nightclub.

 There are two main technologies in the gaming keyboard space, each with different tactile qualities.

 Membrane keyboards tend to be found in cheaper standalone gaming keyboards or built into most laptops.
 Inputs are registered when an electrical current is passed between the rubber membrane attached to the underside of a key and the larger rubber membrane that sits beneath the entire keyboard.
-Keystrokes are logged ever-so-slightly slower than on mechanical keyboards.
-Keys also don’t spring back up as quickly, meaning that at the elite level of play, your potential actions per minute (APM) is lower.
+Keystrokes are logged slightly slower than on mechanical keyboards.
+Keys also don’t spring back up as quickly.
+So at an elite level of play, your potential actions per minute (APM) is lower.
 The upside, though, is that membrane keyboards are far quieter.

-Mechanical keyboards function essentially like typewriters of old, with springs and levers being depressed.
-They’re faster and more responsive, but the loud, constant clicking sound they make is borderline inconsiderate for office environments.
-However, f you’re at home and more concerned about in-game performance than office etiquette, mechanical keyboards are the only way to go.
+Mechanical keyboards function essentially like old typewriters, with springs and levers being depressed.
+They’re faster and more responsive.
+But the loud, constant clicking sound they make is borderline inconsiderate for office environments.
+However, if you’re at home and are more concerned about in-game performance, mechanical keyboards are arguably the better option.

 If you’re mostly an MMO or MOBA player, consider a keyboard with easy-to-access programmable hotkeys, especially if you don’t own a gaming mouse with this feature.
 To program the commands assigned to each key (called macros), you’ll need to use the driver software that comes with your keyboard.
 It’s worth researching which of these programs people find easiest to use.

 Comfort is determined by the size of your hands compared to the size of the keyboard, your playstyle, any medical conditions you may have and ergonomic features like palm ramps and special key configurations.
-Although user and critic reviews are useful guides, to a large degree, what you find comfortable will come down to personal preference, so we’d simply recommend heading into a computer store and getting hands-on if you can.
+Although user and critic reviews are useful guides, what you find comfortable will come down to personal preference.
+So we’d simply recommend heading into a computer store and getting hands-on if you can.